nathanielfernandes/watcher/readme.md

 # watcher

-a simple discord presence watcher that can be listend to via server sent events
+a simple discord presence watcher that can be listened to via server sent events

 ## Usage

 join the discord server https://discord.gg/TnJPMdMDQZ

-**if you want your live acitivy:**
+**if you want your live activity:**
 `https://watcher.ncp.nathanferns.xyz/live-activity/<your discord id>`

 **if you want grab just your current status:**